Esri/i3s-spec/profiles/common/docs/statisticsInfo.md

-# I3S scene layer: statisticsInfo
+# I3S Scene Layer: statisticsInfo

 Describes the statistics for the scene layer.